Product literature: Purchase terms and conditions

 Purchase terms and conditions are a form of contractual term entered into with the manufacturer of a product following the buyers’ purchasing of it.
 Not all products come with these purchasing requirements and the specific terms and conditions may vary depending on who the manufacturer is, what the product is and how much it costs.
 Generally, more expensive products that are complex in construction will come with a greater volume of terms and conditions.
 A consumer may also be reassured by the presence of terms and conditions as they can signal that the product is more valid and trustworthy.
-(Hoch & Ha, 1986).

 Terms and conditions of usage tend to be issued in one instance upon the purchase of a product.
 For a product requiring purchasing in multiple instalments such as an online streaming service, the purchasing terms and conditions are designed to endure over each subsequent renewal of the service that the consumer makes.
 If the service is not renewed, the terms and conditions are no longer applicable.
 In the case of a service like this, the subscription itself is the product to which the terms and conditions apply.
 The content that the subscription provides access to is a separate product within the confines of the service, and as such will likely have its own terms of use.
-(Dixon, 2013).

 Online terms and conditions have also been seen in greater frequency with the recent rise in popularity of the internet.
 Websites can prompt the user with a message asking them to accept terms of service, following which they are expected to accept to continue using the site.
 There is contention as to whether the terms of website usage are easily enforceable, though the provider of the site still retains the right to take their own action or withhold the service from the consumer.
-(Qudah, 2003).

 Depending on the country in which the product was purchased, different consumer protection policies will protect the buyer against fraudulent or faulty goods.
 These can be independently enforced by an organisation, regulated by the government of the country, or by a combination of both.
 These can supersede the purchasing conditions that the manufacturer sets, provided that it was not the consumer that violated the requirements of the marketplace.